-Teacher
+Teacher and Author

+After teaching thousands of new and seasoned quilters over the years, I have tried not to lose sight of what it is like to be a bewildered but excited beginning quilter, helping them finish their quilts as they learn along the way.
 Working with seasoned quilters is just as rewarding as I watch their skills develop, feel their pride in their own creative process, and watch their personal style develop.

-Author of “Zen Quilting Workbook” has been a way for me to reach out to more quilters cross the country to teach my Zen Quilting method.
+I continue to search and learn to enhance my quilting skills.
+There is always something new to learn, whether it is a new tool, a new quilting style or a new technique.
+In 2010 I became a Certified Zentangle® Teacher and later on authored “Zen Quilting Workbook” in order to reach out to more quilters cross the country to teach my “Zen Quilting” method.
 Paired with my “Zen Quilting Kit” more students and quilters can appreciate the relaxation of this method in their homes or personal quilting spaces.

-My goals as a teacher are:
+My goals as a teacher are the same as a longarm quilter:

 Since I was a youngster, I have been crafting and sewing.
-My passion for quilting began in 1980, when I lived in Maine, and has evolved into a lifetime ambition.
-I have always enjoyed new techniques and incorporate them into my custom work and classes.
-I became a CZT (Certified Zentangle Teacher) in 2010 Seminar #3.
+My passion for quilting began in 1980, before the rotary cutter was popular and quilts were hand sewn.
+It has evolved into a lifetime ambition for me.
+Even though I learned traditional quilting techniques, I also enjoy the new and incorporate all of them into my custom longarm quilting and art quilts.
+I have witnessed many fabric trends, quilting tools and color palettes evolve over many years.
+Quilting has come a long way!

 My specialty is machine quilting.
+I love the power of the machine and the freedom to create.
 I have been a longarm quilter since 2002 , working on thousands of customer quilts, charity quilts and many of my own.
 I have designed several quilts that incorporate Zentangle into whole cloth creations.
-I also love fusible applique techniques which are the basic skills used in some of my art quilts.I see quilting as an art form.
+I also love fusible applique techniques which are the basic skills used in some of my art quilts.
+I see quilting as an art form.
 My sewing machine often becomes the paintbrush or artist pencil on the fabric, which is my canvas.

 I believe there is a difference between making many quilts and becoming a true quilter.
 When I began making quilts it was sometimes just a race to get the quilt completed with quick techniques and large pieces.
 Then I began to be more careful with my stitching and to learn all that I could about fabrics, batting, threads, color, and the design process.
-I found that is was more gratifying for me to make one spectacular quilt than ten quick quilts.
+I found that it was more gratifying for me to make one spectacular quilt than ten quick quilts.
 Much thought and creative energy goes into designing a quilt from choosing the fabrics to the last decorative quilting stitches.

 Fiber Artist

-Each year Pat participates in Artists Open Studios of Northeast CT.
+In the past I participated in Artists Open Studios of Northeast CT.

 Pattern designer

 Many of my patterns were originally developed as class projects.
 Each has been classroom tested several times resulting in a clear and easy to read pattern with many visual diagrams.
-My patterns are also rated for skill level and many are suitable for all.
-The “Quilter’s Tool Tote” pattern was created years ago as a class and is my first self published pattern.
+My patterns are also rated for skill level and many are suitable for all levels.

-“Remains to be Seamed” is my second pattern created especially for my students needs to use up scraps and remaining pieces left over from making quilts.
+“Remains to be Seamed” is my second pattern created especially for my students to use up scraps and remaining pieces left over from making quilts.

 Designing pantograph patterns is another outlet for my creativity.
-Longarm quilters are able to enjoy and share my “Zen Quilting” Patterns with their customers.
+Longarm quilters are able to enjoy and share my “Zen Quilting” patterns with their customers.

 Narragansett Bay Quilters (NBQA)